What is controlled comforting?

 - Establish a consistent and positive bedtime routine.

-- When it’s time to say goodnight, put your baby in his cot and tuck him in.
-Either talk to and/or pat your baby until he’s quiet, or for one minute.
+- When it’s time to say goodnight, put your baby in his cot.
+Comfort your baby with talking or patting until he’s quiet, or for one minute.

 - As soon as your baby is quiet, or after one minute, say goodnight and leave the room.
 Leave before your baby is asleep.

-- If your baby starts to cry, wait for the set amount of time before going back to your baby – for example, two minutes at first.
+- If your baby starts to cry, wait for a set amount of time before going back to your baby – for example, two minutes at first.

-- After each time interval has passed, return briefly to your baby if he’s upset.
+- If your baby is still upset after each time interval has passed, return briefly.
 Talk to your baby or pat him for one minute, or continue talking or patting until he’s quiet, depending on your preference.
 Try to soothe him without picking him up if you can.

 - Keep an eye on your baby’s nappy.
 If it’s dirty, change her under low light and with minimal fuss.